Draw Hand

 For dynamic archery, you do not apply an anchor point to be able to consistently strike accurately.
 You draw, then transfer the bows power into the shaft.
 To do this effectively you practice like its your life to attain good aim.

-Your draw hand should pull first to the rough strength of power to transfer the weight to the target desired.
+Your draw hand should pull first to the rough strength of power to transfer the weight of the shaft to the target desired.
 Wherever this draw ends, beyond the ear, into you chest, under your shoulder, it should leave your bow arm still well bent and ready to push the arrow into flight.

 I find it detrimental to accuracy to push the bow into a full draw while your draw hand sitts relatively stationary.
-I focus on making my draw hand do most of the work.
-When aiming dynamically however an ease of analysis must be developed, which balances focus on what both hands are do during the draw cycle.
+I focus on making my draw hand do most of the tension work.
+When aiming dynamically however an ease of analysis must be developed, which balances focus on what both hands are doing during the draw cycle.

 Coming to full draw is important as you want the limbs to do a good 98% of the work on the arrow.
 When you think you should use an "arrow spur" or other hand techniques to add power to the arrow, you shoot inaccurately, reducing potential power to the shaft, and easly ruining the trajectory of the arrow.
 However, you must still think to push the power into the arrow nock.